If you’re a creative and you don’t know how the business side of the entertainment industry works…

 All on Zoom

 - We have a Slack for your class of EBS that will give you access to both Kaia as your instructor and your fellow students.

-- There’s a private Facebook group for all EBS students and alum, so you can
+- There is a private Slack Channel for all EBS students and alum so you can find your #Wolfpack.

 And what I can promise is that your fellow students will become some of your dearest allies and friends in the business.